Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 • Repossession and legal action: In serious cases, the leasing company may repossess the vehicle and sue for remaining payments and damages.

-• Premium spike: Even a 30-day coverage lapse can increase your future insurance premiums by 8–35% when you reinstate, and a lapse can remain on your insurance history for up to three years.
+• Premium spike: A 30-day coverage lapse can increase your future insurance premiums by up to 35% when you reinstate, and a lapse can remain on your insurance history for six months to three years.

 • Credit damage: Unpaid balances resulting from uninsured losses can lead to collections activity and credit score damage.